Polls and Publications

 Research!America has been gauging public opinion on research to improve health since 1992, and our publications get the word out about advocacy initiatives, the day’s top issues, the importance of continued research and more.

 Research!America's annual report is a look back at our accomplishments of the previous year, released at our annual meeting each March.
-Our 2014 report is Innovative Advocacy for Research.
+Our 2019 report is Then, Now Imagine: 30 Years of Impact.

 Research!America's Then-Now-Imagine messages describe the state of a condition or disease years ago (then), how research has improved the situation (now) and what further research might bring in the future (imagine).